zbarnett/mongoose-string-query/readme.md

 ## Overview

+This is a fork and updated package to work with current versions of express and mongoose from the 4 year old deprecated and unresponsive mongoose-api-query package

 If you use Mongoose to help serve results for API calls, you might be used to handling calls like:

     /monsters?color=purple&eats_humans=true

-mongoose-api-query handles some of that busywork for you.
+mongoose-query handles some of that busywork for you.
 Pass in a vanilla object (e.g. req.query) and query conditions will be cast to their appropriate types according to your Mongoose schema.
 For example, if you have a boolean defined in your schema, we'll convert the `eats_humans=true` to a boolean for searching.

 It also adds a ton of additional search operators, like `less than`, `greater than`, `not equal`, `near` (for geosearch), `in`, and `all`.
 You can find a full list below.